Palace of the Count of Flanders: 20th and 21st centuries

-After the death of the Count in 1905, his children sold the residence to the Banque de Bruxelles, which proceeded to adapt the perpendicular wings.
+After the Count's death in 1905, his children sold the residence to the Banque de Bruxelles, which proceeded to adapt the perpendicular wings.
 The wing overlooking the Place Royale was raised, while the southern wing was completely redesigned to accommodate offices and extended towards the Rue de la Régence.
 In 1926, the bank bought and removed the Rue de l'Arsenal/Arsenaalstraat at the back of the palace to extend its headquarters to the Rue de Namur/Naamsestraat.

 Other developments were undertaken after the Second World War, notably between 1957 and 1959 with the extension of the Rue de la Régence wing.
-Sold in 1982 to the Belgian State, since January 1984, it has housed the headquarters of the Court of Audit of Belgium, previously located on the Place Royale.
+Sold in 1982 to the Belgian state, since January 1984, it has housed the headquarters of the Court of Audit of Belgium, previously located on the Place Royale.

-Since 6 September 2001, the palace has been listed as a protected monument by the Monuments and Sites Directorate of the Brussels-Capital Region.
-Inside, the major rooms with fine interiors are kept in the state they were as a royal residence.
+On 6 September 2001, the palace was listed as a protected monument by the Monuments and Sites Directorate of the Brussels-Capital Region.
+Inside, the major rooms and interiors are kept in the state they were as a royal residence.